myzlab/k-search-v2-docs/docs/select-statement/select/distinct-on.md

 ## Definition

-The `selectDistinctOn` methods allows you to add the `SELECT` statement with the `DISTINCT ON` clause to the query.
+The `selectDistinctOn` methods allows you to add the `SELECT DISTINCT ON` clause to the query.

 The methods available to use this functionality are: